 As Christians, we are too quick to protest and not quick enough to pray.
 We are too quick to picket and not quick enough to preach and focus on what God has primarily called us to do.
 We need to realize that we are fighting a spiritual battle.
 Therefore, we need to use spiritual weaponry.

-Heavenly father, we are all your children, and you love us in a way we can hardly fathom.
+We are all your children, and you love us in a way we can hardly fathom.
 Help us to see past the issues that divide us, and see one another with eyes free of hate.
 We have sinned.
 We have struck at our brothers and sisters with malice in our heart.
 We have made enemies of others while claiming to be your disciples.
 Help us to atone for these sins, and remember to love our neighbors and we love ourselves.
-Amen.

 Editor’s Note: The following is an abridged version of “Fighting the Wrong Enemy” by Greg Laurie.
 To read the full article, just follow this link.